nimious/egl/README.md

 ## Dependencies

-io-egl depends on [nim-lang/x11](https://github.com/nim-lang/x11) for FreeBSD, Linux, OpenBSD and Unix variants.
+This project depends on [nim-lang/x11](https://github.com/nim-lang/x11) for FreeBSD, Linux, OpenBSD and Unix variants.
 It can be acquired via *nimble*, i.e.

 ```nimble install x11```